 - "Who is Responsible for Ensuring a High-Quality Audit that Achieves Accurate Financial Reporting?"
 2018

 - "Measuring Income Tax Accrual Quality" Review of Accounting Studies, 21:89-139, 2016 (with A. Koester and T. Shevlin)

 - “The Impact of National Office Involvement on Audit Quality,” with Jade Chen, University of Arizona, 2020.

 - “The Costs of Waiving Audit Adjustments,” with Kenneth Merkley and Katherine Schipper, Cornell University and Duke University, 2020.
 (Forbes Article)(CII Podcast)

 - “Why Do Auditors Fail to Report Material Weaknesses in Internal Controls?
 Evidence from the PCAOB Data,” Northwestern University and University of Texas at Dallas, 2020 (with D. Aobdia and G. Sadka)

 - “Audit Committee Oversight and Financial reporting reliability: Are audit committees overloaded?”
 2020 (with M. Ashraf and J. Jaggi) (Columbia Law School Blog)

-- “Why Audit Input Matters?
-An Analysis of the Determinants of Audit Quality, Profitability, and Audit Fees Using PCAOB Data” with Daniel Aobdia and Noah Newberger, Northwestern University and Public Company Accounting Oversight Board, 2019.
+- “The Economics of Audit Production: What Matters for Audit Quality: An Empirical Analysis of the Role of Mid-level Managers within the Audit Firm” with Daniel Aobdia and Noah Newberger, Northwestern University and Public Company Accounting Oversight Board, 2021.

 - “Do Auditor-Provided Tax Services Affect Estimation Error in the Tax Account?”
-Georgetown University and George Mason University, 2017 (with A. Koester and R. Pawlewicz)
+Georgetown University and University of North Dakota, 2020 (with A. Koester and R. Pawlewicz)